rmhsilva/lispmethods/_posts/2017-01-29-development-environment.md

 _That is all_.

-(If you have now idea what Spacemacs is, "enabling a layer" probably means nothing to you, in which case you should have a look at the Spacemacs [documentation][spacemacs-doc], it's really good.)
+(If you have no idea what Spacemacs is, "enabling a layer" probably means nothing to you, in which case you should have a look at the Spacemacs [documentation][spacemacs-doc]; it's really good.)

 The most productive IDE I know of for developing with Lisp is Emacs.
 Nothing else I've used comes close.
 For any language in fact.
 Got something better?
 Let